Ireland’s Miami Beach: Retirement in Northern Ireland

 Category: International Retirement

-November 18, 2025 — Folks are sturdy here in beautiful Portrush, Northern Ireland.
-The temperature on the beach was 52 F. (12 C.), about the same as the outdoor temperature, cloudy with a fair breeze.
-Fifteen to twenty women in bathing suits were in the water up to their knees splashing in the cold and rolling surf.
-Occasionally one would plunge into the surf, laughing and shrieking, then make a few strokes before emerging.
+November 18, 2025 — it didn’t take too long for us to notice that the folks are sturdy here in beautiful Portrush, Northern Ireland.
+The temperature of the water was 52 F. (12 C.), about the same as the outdoor temperature, and cloudy with a fair breeze.
+Fifteen or so women in bathing suits were up to their knees, splashing in the cold and rolling surf.
+Occasionally one would plunge into a wave, laughing and shrieking, then make a few strokes before emerging to applause.
 Asking a local about it, we found that the women were part of a club (and not the only one!) that takes this breathtaking dip every day of the year.

 Such a Beautiful Coast

-Portrush, along with a few other neighbors like Port Steward, is the retirement capital of Northern Ireland.
+Portrush, along with a few other neighbors like Portstewart, is the retirement capital of Northern Ireland.
 It particularly attracts folks from Belfast.
-Like many in the States or Canada who fall in love with a vacation destination, many spend much of the year or even relocate here permanently to enjoy its beautiful beaches, rocky coasts, and colorful dunes.
+Like many people in the States or Canada who fall in love with a vacation destination, many retirees spend much of the year or even relocate here permanently to enjoy its beautiful beaches, rocky coasts, and colorful dunes.

 People coming here on holiday rent or own the small manufactured homes (we would call them trailers) that are clustered by the dozens just a way back from the wide beaches.
 Most of these neighborhoods close for the winters.
 Permanent retirees to the area find homes in town or just outside.